 The alcohol and drug treatment industry is enormous and highly profitable.
-However, it’s very competitive.
-To lure patients or clients, many rehabs and retreats use falsehoods and deception.
+But it’s very competitive.
+To lure customers, many rehabs and retreats use falsehoods and deception.
 When it comes to alcohol rehabs and money, it’s often more about money.
 Helping people is of minor concern.

-There’s little regulation, deception is common, and it’s a case of caveat emptor.
+There’s little regulation and deception is common.
+So it’s a case of caveat emptor.
 That is, buyer beware.
-Very beware!
+Be very beware!

-Companies may devise new names for their programs or activities to mislead customers.
-Companies may claim high success rates based on virtually meaningless surveys of past clients.
+Companies may devise new names for their programs to mislead customers.
+Companies may claim high success rates based on meaningless surveys of past clients.
 (How many people will honestly report that they have failed to achieve sobriety?)
 Some companies routinely use their own employees for testimonials as former clients.
-And they do so without disclosing that they are actually on the company payroll.
+And they do so without disclosing that they are on the company payroll.

-Some sales offices present themselves as referral services when they are owned by the rehab companies that own them.
+Some sales offices present themselves as referral services.
+But they’re owned by the rehab companies that own them.
 Others get a financial “kick back” for recommending some companies but not others.
-That’s great for them but bad for consumers.
+That’s great for them, but bad for you.

-In reality, few people need a rehab, retreat, or treatment center.
-Most can benefit from free or economical programs such as the free HAMS Harm Reduction network or the affordable Life Process Program.
-It was developed by the pioneering alcohol specialist, Dr. Stanton Peele.
+In reality, few people need a rehab or retreat.
+Most can benefit from free or very economical programs.
+They include the free HAMS Harm Reduction network.
+Or the affordable Life Process Program.
+It was developed by the pioneering alcohol expert, Dr. Stanton Peele.

 Other popular options include these.

-With any of these flexible programs, people can avoid many problems associated with rehabs.
-These include
+With any of these flexible programs, people can avoid many problems of rehabs.
+They include these.

 - Long travel.